Y

 Step 01 · First blockout

-Exceeded optimal size — the map was too large for the 2v2 cadence and delayed enemy encounters.
+It exceeded optimal size.
+The map was too large for the 2v2 cadence and delayed enemy encounters.
 Players spent more time traveling than fighting.

 Second blockout top view Second blockout 3D view